ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 $ docker ps
 ```

-You see an output similar to the following.
+You will see an output similar to the following.

 ```
 CONTAINER ID        IMAGE                                     COMMAND                  CREATED                  STATUS              PORTS                    NAMES